iluwatar/java-design-patterns/object-pool/README.md

 }
 ```

-Next we present the `ObjectPool` and more specifically `OliphauntPool`.
+Next, we present the `ObjectPool` and more specifically `OliphauntPool`.

 ```java
 public abstract class ObjectPool<T> {